TYPE DESIGN INFORMATION PAGE last updated on Fri Dec 6 21:15:30 EST 2013

 MyFonts sells Garth Graphic (Compugraphic, and now Agfa/Monotype, by Constance Blanchard and Renee le Winter, based on earlier sketches of John Matt, 1979) and Phenix American (Agfa-Monotype), and named in honor of Bill Garth.
 Noteworthy is the 1988 catalog "The TypeBook".

 Vincent Connare (b.
-1960, Boston) is an ex-painter turned type designer, who holds an MA in typeface design from the University of Reading. in the late eighties/early nineties Connare worked in the Ikarus, Intellifont and TrueType teams for Agfa/Compugraphic, and was one of the first type designers to learn TrueType hinting.
-Then he joined Microsoft, where hw designed or had a big hand in Trebuchet (1996) and Comic Sans (1995).
-At Connare.com (Seattle), he designed the transitional book text face Magpie in 2000.
-He designed WildStyle for the Agfa Creative Alliance.
-He created Fabula (a font for children's texts in Basque, Catalan, Dutch, English, French, Frisian, Irish, Spanish and Welsh), Amaze (for mazes), and Vixar ASCII (1995, for Microsoft).
-And he is an expert TrueType font hinter!
+1960, Boston) is an ex-painter turned type designer, who holds an MA in typeface design from the University of Reading in 1999.
+In the late eighties/early nineties Connare worked in the Ikarus, Intellifont and TrueType teams for Agfa/Compugraphic, and was one of the first type designers to learn TrueType hinting.
+Then he joined Microsoft, where he designed or had a big hand in Trebuchet (1996) and Comic Sans (1995).

 Vincent Connare joined Dalton Maag in the spring of 2001 as production manager.
-At Dalton mag he was part of the team that developed Ubuntu and Nokia Pure.
+At Dalton Maag he was part of the team that developed Ubuntu and Nokia Pure.
 Can Comic Sans look good in design?
 Check Markku Ylisirniö's Comic Sans poster.
 At Ampersand in 2011, he concluded "I just wanted to let it go; it just looks ridiculous" explaining why he was not involved with Ascender's Comic Sans Pro.
-[Google] [More] ⦿

 Born in 1954 in Athol, MA.
 Studied at the University of Vermont and the Mass.
 College of Art.
 Type designer and type design manager at Compugraphic at some point.
 The eight weight-Garth Graphic family was jointly designed by Renée LeWinter, John Matt and Constance Blanchard (1979, Agfa / Monotype).
 Fonshp link.
 [Google] [MyFonts] [More] ⦿